CarstenAgerskov/skill-the-cows-lists/README.md

 * You: "yes"
 * Mycroft: "Task was added to list inbox"

+In general, for this operation and all operations below, you can substitute "my" list with "the" list, i.e. "add milk to the grocery list" is valid.

 You must answer yes or no within 2 minutes, or Mycroft will forget  the context, and will not add the task to the list.

 Be careful about using the word 'list' when you name the lists in Remember The Milk.
 For instance, the skill can handle a list called 'grocery' OR a list called 'grocery list', but if you have BOTH, the skill will only find the 'grocery list'.